Black Friday 2021: Your guide to deals and sales from Amazon, Walmart, Best Buy, Target, Kohl's and more

 Our favorite Walmart Black Friday deals next week

-These deals are going live on Walmart.com on Nov.
-22 at 7 p.m.
+These deals are going live on Walmart.com on Monday at 7 p.m.
 EST, but you can preview the items now by using the links below.
-Paid Walmart+ members can start shopping the sale at 3 p.m.
-EST.
+(If stock is thin, it's because paid Walmart+ members got access four hours before everyone else.)

 One of this season's must-have gifts, Apple AirPods Pro use active noise cancellation technology to block out outside noise so you only hear your favorite music, podcasts and TV shows.
 Need to hear important announcements or keep an ear on traffic while you have your AirPods in?
 The Siri-enabled AirPods Pro feature a transparency mode so you can tune in to the world around you.
 The water- and sweat-resistant AirPod's silicone tips come in three sizes for a customizable and comfortable fit.